isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Aloe Vera.md

 <section>
   <h4>Common problems &amp; solutions:</h4>
-		<p>Aloe Vera is largely pest resistant.
-At times it could be attacked by scales or spider mites.
-A good thorough wash of the plant and a treatment of horticultural oils like neem oil and white summer oil would be sufficient to remove pests.</p>
+		<p>Aloe vera are susceptible to sucking pests such as aphids and mealy bugs.
+Infested parts can be pruned off or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
+If severe infestation occurs, total removal of the infect plant should be considered.</p>
 	<br>
 </section>